We presume writing and compiling software programs is easy. But it's not.

 What I dislike about the Katalon Platform

 - I noticed that Katalon's main test interface can be confusing, requiring too much navigation just to set up a test case.
-Many G2 users echo this, suggesting the UI could be more intuitive.
+Many G2 users echo this sentiment, suggesting that the UI could be more intuitive.

 What G2 users dislike about the Katalon Platform

-"The downside of Katalon is, you have to pay for a license if you need to do CI/CD integration, Visual testing, Unlimited Analytical results on TestOps (plugin to show execution result)."
+"The downside of Katalon is that you have to pay for a license if you need to do CI/CD integration, Visual testing, and Unlimited Analytical results on TestOps (plugin to show execution result)."

 - Katalon Platform Review, Monish p.